 Rational Expectations Hypothesis and the Lucas Critique

 There were many economists, such as Robert Lucas, Thomas Sargent, and Robert Barro, who believed that the sacrifice ratio would not be that high because people had rational expectations, which could be modified by the government so that the short term trade-off between unemployment and inflation reduction would not be as severe.
-The rational expectations hypothesis simply states that people will use all of the information they have, including information about government policies, when forecasting the future.
+The rational expectations hypothesis simply states that people will use all the information they have, including information about government policies, when forecasting the future.
 Households, firms, and other organizations make decisions based on their future expectations of the economy.
 Consequently, how soon the unemployment rate would return to its natural rate would depend on how quickly people modify their expectations of future inflation.

 Statistical models that were used to forecast the effects of monetary policy changes also had to be modified, since they relied on historical data that only incorporated how the economy responded to monetary policy changes in the past.
 In what became known as the Lucas critique, incorporating historical information about monetary policy changes and their effects was not enough to predict the consequences of changes to present monetary policy.
-Econometric models would have to incorporate changes in the behavior of economic agents, i.e. consumers and businesses, to changes in the monetary policy.
+Econometric models would have to incorporate changes in the behavior and the expectations of economic agents, i.e. consumers and businesses, to changes in the monetary policy.

-Consequently, during the 1970s, Lucas applied the rational expectations hypothesis to econometrics, which is the statistical analysis of economic policy, so that they would be more accurate in predicting the response of the economy to changes in monetary policy.
+Consequently, during the 1970s, Lucas applied the rational expectations hypothesis to econometrics, which is the statistical analysis of economic policy, to more accurately predict the response of the economy to changes in monetary policy.

 Volcker succeeded in reducing inflation from 1981 to 1987; however the unemployment rate peaked at 10%, rising from 7% in 1982 to 10% to 1983, then falling back to 7% in 1986, then 6% in 1987.